The Blessed Virgin and Saint Anne, adapted from a photo by Paul Flores; used with permission.

 attributed to Saint Francis of Assisi

 There will always be those who resist this, those who attack the Church from without and those who sabotage it from within.
 Yet the choice is simple: will you freely and totally accept the redemption from your own emptiness that is being offered to you, or will you reject it for the sake of your own convenience?
-If you fail to approach your salvation with fear and trembling (see Philippians 2:12b) because you aren’t willing to sacrifice everything for it—as in the parables of The Treasure Buried in a Field and The Pearl of Great Price (Matthew 13:44–46)—then you probably don’t want it that much to begin with.

 But if, in absolute fidelity to the Magisterium of the Church, you accept the hard work of your salvation, you will then, for the rest of your life, bear the sadness of a heart broken by the ignorance, apathy, and sacrilege that surround you.
 And yet, in the very midst of this pain, you will bear the joy of being able to say to Christ, “Thank you Lord; now I feel what You felt.”
-And that is true love.
+And that is real love.

 My God, I believe, I adore, I hope, and I love You.
 I ask Your pardon for those who do not believe, do not adore, do not hope, and do not love You.